Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This code can directly be used to create an EngageUI app.
 All EngageUI apps are based on this source code.
 2. A dashboard descriptor and an activity-handler for producing EngageUI apps (about 7000 LOC).
-The IDE will be fully functional in our next release.
-This IDE will be used internally by Khitchdee to develop its X-Draft app.

 # Building EngageIDE:
 (interaction time ~1hr)